If you are looking to unearth the secret code behind different baby crying sounds, then this post should come in handy!

 In such a case, the baby crying sounds are not as high pitched as some of the other cries and are generally a staccato.
 A bored infant may start laughing while an overstimulated one can begin to squeak.

 An overstimulated infant might turn his head away from you or other sources of stimulation or he may bat at an object furiously.

 Marc Weissbluth suggests that parents of a bored baby should delay their response towards him for a few minutes or so.
-He says that it is not appropriate to spoil your infant in the first few weeks of his life by giving him the unneeded attention.
+He says that it is not appropriate to spoil your infant in the first few weeks of his life by giving him the unnecessary attention.
 So that does not mean that you should respond to each and every sound your baby makes.
 He believes that the delay gives an opportunity to the infant to become engaged with some other thing such as the pattern on his crib bumpers or his hands in front of his face.
 This would exterminate the need for attention.
 Keep in mind that this behavior is not tantamount to being ruthless towards your baby.
 As a matter of fact, it is part of training your baby to get pacified all by himself.